‘It’s a beautiful sight’: Kraken’s $80 million Northgate practice facility set for open house, public skating

 By incorporating its Iceplex proposals within the Simon Group plans, Lopes said the Kraken “cut off years of work it would have taken us to get this project through that (permitting) process.
 And then from there, we just worked with the city very industriously to get this done on time.”

-Among Kraken players skating Thursday were Will Borgen, Jordan Eberle, Connor Carrick, Nathan Bastian, Carson Soucy, Jaden Schwartz, Cale Fleury, Joey Daccord, Morgan Geekie, Alex Wennberg, Calle Jarnkrok, Adam Larsson, Jamie Oleksiak, Carson Twarynski, Brandon Tanev, Haydn Fleury, Jeremy Lauzon, Philipp Grubauer, and Alexander True.
+Among Kraken players skating Thursday were Will Borgen, Jordan Eberle, Connor Carrick, Nathan Bastian, Carson Soucy, Jaden Schwartz, Cale Fleury, Joey Daccord, Morgan Geekie, Alex Wennberg, Calle Jarnkrok, Adam Larsson, Jamie Oleksiak, Carson Twarynski, Brandon Tanev, Haydn Fleury, Jeremy Lauzon, Philipp Grubauer and Alexander True.
 For many, it was their first time in Seattle since being selected in July’s expansion draft.
-Tanev, Oleksiak, Haydn Fleury, and Eberle were a part of that event.
+Tanev, Oleksiak, Haydn Fleury and Eberle were a part of that event.

 The unofficial practice was light, mostly going through nonphysical line rushes.
 Tanev was denied on a breakaway by goalie Daccord at one point, and Wennberg made several crisp passes to the middle working with Geekie.
 Carrick also beat goalie Grubauer on a wrister from the slot toward the end of the session.